 Main Tile Showroom: La Fabrico Tile shop, 1 Mitre Lane, Exeter, Devon, EX4 3BB. | Spillers Of Chard, La Fabrico Tile Shop in Spillers of Chard

 Leach Road, Chard Town, Somerset, Chard, TA20 1FA

 Copyright© La Fabrico tiles All rights reserved.

-Serving the local counties in Devon, Cornwall, forest, Bath and Somerset transforming new kitchen floors or full bathroom walls and floors with top quality floor and wall tiles and more, with large format tiles from Grespania Coverlam.
-Our tile showroom In Exeter offers all types of floor and wall tiles.
+Serving the local counties in Devon, Cornwall, Dorset, Bristol, Bath and Somerset transforming new kitchen floors or full bathroom walls and floors with top quality floor and wall tiles and more, with large format tiles from Grespania Coverlam.
+Our tile shops In Exeter and Somerset offers all types of floor and wall tiles.
 From large format tiles to small format tiles.
 From mosaic tiles to decorative tiles.
 From patterned tiles to natural stone tiles.
 From porcelain tiles to ceramic tiles.
 We have a large selection for you to view in our tile shop based in Exeter City Centre kitchen and bathroom tiled sets to view.
-Email : firstname.lastname@example.org / Web: www.lafabrico.com / Phone: 01392 848487
+Tiles for sale: Email : firstname.lastname@example.org / Web: www.lafabrico.com / Phone: 01392 848487